 Fortunately, that’s the only model that blemishes Ford’s record at the present time.
 Most models score in the average range, meaning there is no negative or positive effect on insurance premiums.
 Recent model years of the Ford Edge, Explorer, Expedition, F150, F250, F350, Flex, and Ranger show significantly better protection of drivers and passengers.
 This will lower insurance costs compared with other brand vehicles in this class.

 Average costs of repair can also influence insurance prices.
 Cars that cost less than average to fix after accidents present a less financial risk to insurance companies.
-Therefore cost less in policy premiums.
+Therefore costs less in policy premiums.
 Ford models that cost less to repair include the Ford Escape, F150, Focus, Mustang as well as the Mustang GT, according to information gathered by the Insurance Bureau of Canada.

 Ford Model Factors that Increase Auto Insurance Costs

 When a car model becomes popular with thieves, whether through high resale value or ease of theft, the data catches up with other buyers in the form of higher rates for comprehensive insurance coverage, the part of an auto policy that pays out in the event of theft, as well as other non-collision incidents.

 In a list of the top ten stolen vehicles in Canada from 2015, Ford F350 and F250 trucks capture nine of ten places on the list.
 Model years date back to 2001 and are as recent as 2007.
 Improved anti-theft protection seems to reduce theft numbers for these vehicles after 2007, but the used market for these trucks face high comprehensive insurance costs.
 The problem is a western Canada phenomenon though, as none of these Ford trucks place in Ontario’s top ten for the same period.

 When a model shows trends toward high repair costs after accidents, insurance rates suffer.
 Such is the fate of the Ford Edge from the 2012 to 2014 model years.
 These models rate about 150 percent of the national average repair claims for all vehicles.
 This stands out since the Edge is not a luxury model with high-end parts and specialized repair needs.